RazvanGolan/ALU-CACHE/README.md

 This repository contains two school projects: an Arithmetic Logic Unit (ALU) implemented in Verilog and a cache controller implemented in SystemVerilog.
 Both projects were developed as part of academic coursework, providing practical experience in digital design and computer architecture concepts.

+The development of these projects was a collaborative effort, and I worked alongside [Raul Candrea](https://github.com/RaulCandrea) on both implementations.

 # Content Page

  [ALU Verilog Module](#alu-verilog-module)